ApexStudios-Dev/Placement-Visualizer/README.md

 `Placement Visualizer` is a mod for Minecraft running on the [NeoForge modloader](https://neoforged.net/), which displays a preview of the block being placed.

+### Obtaining Placement Visualizer

+Placement Visualizer is a development library and is not intended for end-users to download directly.
+It can not be found on platforms like CurseForge or Modrinth.
+To use it, you must add it as a dependency in your mod's `build.gradle` file.

-This mod is available through our [Maven repository](https://maven.apexstudios.dev/releases).
+The library is available through our [Maven repository](https://maven.apexstudios.dev/releases).

 <details>
 <summary> Groovy DSL (build.gradle) </summary>